 Well, we all know what happens when we put off dealing with clutter.
 It grows!
 One pile turns into twelve.
 One stack of papers eventually multiplies and fills your desk.
 You run out of room for things you need and love, and you become overwhelmed because you feel your home environment is stressful rather than peaceful.

-So how can you turn your home into a consistently relaxing and orderly environment?
+So how do you stay organized and turn your home into a consistently relaxing, orderly environment?

 The answers are simple, but it’s easier said than done.
 Bring in less, let go of more, and learn new habits to deal with the everyday clutter that threatens to take over your home.